jetpackpilots/IBView/README.md

 ## Acknowledgments

 - [Garo Hussenjian](http://github.com/garohussenjian) provided invaluable help in creating IBView, thank you.
-- Thanks to [Steven Lin](http://stevenlin.net) for assistance with IBView's logo.
+- Thanks to [Steven Lin](http://stevenlin.net) for assistance with the IBView logo.

 ## License